 A brand achieves success through its marketing strategy.
 By offering a different niche of diet coke to its customers.
 Health-conscious people love this brand immensely.
 No matter what you eat on your cheat day.
 It is the best soft drink one can binge on with their favorite pizza.

-Microsoft is another example of a successful leading brand across the world who adopted behavioral and demographic segmentation as their marketing strategies.
+Microsoft is another example of a successful leading brand across the world that adopted behavioral and demographic segmentation as its marketing strategies.

 Demographic segmentation is usually used for products like operating systems and office products which are almost applicable to everyone.
 Similarly, behavioral segmentation is used for windows operating systems and windows mobile phones.

 It is the reigning and most lovable brand amongst cosmetic companies.
 Apart from delivering a huge range of products, it has used demographic segmentation as the core of its marketing strategy.
 Reassuring users of its quality for years, it has a wide range of products exclusively for women and babies.